Haserott/Haserott/README.md

-- 👋 Hi, I’m @Haserott
+- 👋 Hi, I’m Matthew
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on creating new tools